3 Private Practice Marketing Strategies You May Already Be Using

 Fortunately, there are some things you’re likely already doing in your private practice that can also be implemented as part of your overall marketing strategy.
-Here are three of the most common practices I see, and how to make sure you’re making the most of them.

-1. Offer a Complimentary Consultation Call
+1. Offer a complimentary consultation call

 A lot of practices offer free initial consultation calls to prospective clients.
 And while this may seem like something pretty routine, it actually does differentiate you from other practitioners who may not offer consultations, or who may not know exactly how to convert that first call to a session